gpii-ops/gpii-infra/gcp/README.md

 * After target pod is terminated, Persistent Disk that was mounted into it thru corresponding PVC will be destroyed as well.
 * When new pod is created to replace deleted one, corresponding PVC will be created as well, and, thru it, new PV object for new GCE PD.
 * Please note that you'll have to patch newly created PV, so `k8s-snapshots` can continue to make its snapshots, for our example case:
-   * Get volume name from `kubectl --namespace gpii get pvc database-storage-couchdb-couchdb-1`
+   * Get volume name from `kubectl --namespace gpii get pvc database-storage-couchdb-couchdb-1`.
    * Patch PV with `kubectl patch pv PV_NAME_FROM_PREVIOS_STEP -p '{"metadata": {"annotations": {"backup.kubernetes.io/deltas": "ENV_DELTAS"}}}'`
-   * To get proper ENV_DELTAS value, check `couchdb` Terragrunt module for the environment you're working with (i.e. `live/prd/k8s/gpii/couchdb/terraform.tfvars` for production environment, with deltas "PT5M PT60M PT24H P7D P52W").
+   * To get proper ENV_DELTAS value, check CouchDB Terragrunt module for the environment you're working with (i.e. `live/prd/k8s/gpii/couchdb/terraform.tfvars` for production environment, with deltas `PT5M PT60M PT24H P7D P52W`).
-* CouchDB cluster will replicate data to recreated node automatically
+* CouchDB cluster will replicate data to recreated node automatically.
-* Corrupted node is now recovered
+* Corrupted node is now recovered.

-2. Data corruption on all replicas of CouchDB cluster
+2. **Data corruption on all replicas of CouchDB cluster**

 There may be a situation, when we want to roll back entire DB data set to another point in the past.
-Current solution is disruptive, requires bringing entire CouchDB cluster down and some manual actions as well (we'll most likely automate this in future):
+Current solution is disruptive, requires bringing entire CouchDB cluster down and some manual actions (we'll most likely automate this in future):

-* Choose a snapshot set that you want to restore, make sure that snapshots are present for all disks that CouchDB cluster currently uses
+* Choose a snapshot set that you want to restore, make sure that snapshots are present for all disks that are currently in use by CouchDB cluster.
-* Collect CouchDB volume names from PVCs `kubectl --namespace gpii get pvc | grep database-storage-couchdb`
+* Collect CouchDB volume names from PVCs with `kubectl --namespace gpii get pvc | grep database-storage-couchdb`.
-* Get current number of CouchDB stateful set replicas with `kubectl --namespace gpii get statefulset couchdb-couchdb -o jsonpath="{.status.replicas}"`
+* Get current number of CouchDB stateful set replicas with `kubectl --namespace gpii get statefulset couchdb-couchdb -o jsonpath="{.status.replicas}"`.
-* Scale CouchDB stateful set to 0 replicas with `kubectl --namespace gpii scale statefulset couchdb-couchdb --replicas=0`
+* Scale CouchDB stateful set to 0 replicas with `kubectl --namespace gpii scale statefulset couchdb-couchdb --replicas=0`.
-* This will cause K8s to terminate all CouchDB pods, all PDs that were mounted into them will be released
+* This will cause K8s to terminate all CouchDB pods, all PDs that were mounted into them will be released.
-* Open Google Cloud console, go to "Compute Engine" -> "Disks"
+* Open Google Cloud console, go to "Compute Engine" -> "Disks".
 * Now, for every PD you collected:
-   * Remember PD's name, type, size and zone
+   * Remember PD's name, type, size and zone.
-   * Pick proper snapshot
+   * Pick proper snapshot.
-   * Delete PD
+   * Delete PD.
-   * Create new PD with the same name, type, size and zone
+   * Create new PD from snapshot with the same name, type, size and zone.
-* Scale CouchDB stateful set back to number of replicas it used to have
+* Scale CouchDB stateful set back to number of replicas it used to have before.
-* Database is now restored to the state it used to have at the time of target snapshot
+* Database is now restored to the state at the time of target snapshot.